 What is Omnichannel customer service?

-Omnichannel customer service is defined as a synchronized framework of all of the communications channels are aligned to deliver consistent customer support in one place.
-In an omni-channel approach, businesses effectively operate as a single channel, delivering high value customer experiences across all touchpoints.
+Omnichannel customer service is defined as a synchronized framework of all of the communications channels that are aligned to deliver consistent customer support in one place.
+In an omni-channel approach, businesses effectively operate as a single channel, delivering high value customer satisfaction across all touchpoints.

-Implementing an omnichannel strategy helps businesses in better understanding the customer lifecycle, conversation history, and delivering personalized support by the integration of reactive channels with digital channels.
+Implementing an omnichannel strategy helps businesses in better understanding the customer lifecycle, conversation history, and delivering personalized support consistently.

 Unifying of channels under one platform ensures consistency regardless of touchpoints used by the customers.
 It helps customers to interact whenever, wherever, and however they want.

 Why omni channel customer service is important?

 Omni channel customer service means delivering a more cohesive, integrated experience, free of restrictions no matter how a customer reaches out.
 It allows a seamless transition between channels and has the same engagement the whole way through.

 For example, customers can easily hop from their desktop to their phone and then walk into a physical store and experience similar service across the channels.